fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_2.md

 files, but it is really a matter of preference.

 Now, we will take a look at more common configuration options.
-More options will be introduced in the coming chapters as we cover new features.
+More options will be introduced in the coming labs as we cover new features.